nutbarski/Capstone_Frontend/README.md

 # CyberScent: Capstone Frontend Webapp

-This website is my final capstone project.
+This website is my final capstone project; a fake online candle store.
 It's a simple website that utilizes React+Vite and is composed of 4 pages.
 2 of which are interactive, the rest is a simple static page built in react.

 Once the backend server is running, you should be able to run this with the command "npm run dev"